QIN2DIM/hcaptcha-challenger/README.md

 ## Usage

-1. Clone the project code in the way you like.
+1. **Clone the project code in the way you like.**

-2. Execute the following command in the project root directory.
+2. **Execute the following command in the project root directory.**

    ```bash
    # hcaptcha-challenger
    pip install -r ./requirements.txt
    ```

-3. Download Project Dependencies.
+3. **Download Project Dependencies.**

-   The implementation includes downloading the `YOLOv5` target detection model and detecting `google-chrome` in the current environment.
+   The implementation includes downloading the `YOLOv5` object detection model and detecting `google-chrome` in the current environment.

    If `google-chrome` is missing please follow the [prompts](#tour) to download the latest version of the client, if google-chrome is present you need to make sure it is up to date.